Wildbeest Migration, Serengeti Migration

 The great herds graze on rain-ripened grass.
 This is the best time to visit the Serengeti.

 From late January to mid-March over 80% of wildebeests give birth.
 The concentration remains on Ndutu and Salei plain (south of Serengeti)

 This is the best time to observe the predators and like lions and cheetahs.
 For a better stay, you should focus to stay mobile camp in Ndutu or Naabi area or Ndutu Safari lodge.

 In April & May

-This is a transitional period between the rains and the dry season.
-Faru Faru River Lodge, Sasakwa Hill Lodge, Sabora Plains Tented Camp, Grumeti River Camp, Migration Camp, and Kirawira Camp are good options for viewing the migration at this time.
-Seronera and Moru area campsites are best.
+This is a transitional period between the rain and the dry season.
+Faru Faru River Lodge, Sasakwa Hill Lodge, Sabora Plains Tented Camp.
+Grumeti River Camp, Migration Camp, and Kirawira Camp. are the ideal good options for viewing the migration.
+Seronera and Moru area campsites are also best.